SierraSoftworks/tracing-batteries-rs/README.md

 **Easily configure tracing integrations for your Rust applications**

-This library has been built to simplify the process of configuring tracing integrations for Rust applications, handling the complexity of maintaiing all of the various `tracing`, `opentelemetry` and `sentry` API changes that happen in the Rust ecosystem.
+This library has been built to simplify the process of configuring tracing integrations for Rust applications, handling the complexity of maintaining all the various `tracing`, `opentelemetry` and `sentry` API changes that happen in the Rust ecosystem.

 The goal here is that you should be able to write your telemetry integration